-Earlier this fall the city requested bids to completely remodel the aging facilities — originally built in the 1970s and '80s respectively — to meet ADA requirements, add overall interior facelifts, and refurbish plumbing and electrical components.
+Earlier this fall, the city requested bids to completely remodel the aging facilities — originally built in the 1970s and '80s — to meet ADA requirements, add overall interior facelifts, and refurbish plumbing and electrical components.

 J&P Construction of Santa Maria made the lowest bid, offering to remodel the restrooms by the park's skate park and tennis court for $213,059.
 They quoted the remodeling of the skate park restroom, the smallest of the two, at a minimum cost of $96,000.

 Solvang's Director of Parks and Recreation Fred Lageman said if the council rejected the bids and decided to replace the restrooms the cost lies between $125,000 to $175,000 for each structure.
 The estimates don’t take into account demolition costs and the fact the new structures might lack the Danish “character” the buildings currently have without additional customization costs.

 Mayor Jim Richardson supported remodeling the facilities.

 “I think, for a sense of economics, that we ought to consider the J&P construction bid,” said Richardson.

 His suggestion garnered support from Councilman Neill Zimmerman, while the rest of the council voted to replace the buildings.

 “I don’t think that we’re obligated to take the lowest bid.
 I think that we’re obligated to do the best thing.
 The $350,000 may be reduced,” Councilwoman Karen Waite said.
 “I feel that this is something that should be done quickly because it’s been out there for so long and there hasn’t been enough attention paid to it.”